condlex/wpdk/README.md

 The more is storing 1 billion normal posts requires at least 2TB disks (that is based on my calculation).

-When I see job posting from Automattic for Experience Software Engineer, I think this idea is the best personal project to build demo for demonstrating my skills and experience which show that I have ability to finish projects assigned by Automattic.
+When I see job posting from Automattic for Experienced Software Engineer, I think this idea is the best personal project to build demo for demonstrating my skills and experience which show that I have ability to finish projects assigned by Automattic.
 Some noticable points are: